JOAL2018/JOALPay/How tos.md

 ## Payslip

-Here is how to generate a payslip to later be printed; type:
+Here is how to generate a payslip to later be printed; type into a cell:

-    pay()
+    j.pay()

+and run the cell.
 The system then prompts you to enter the username and password of the employee before continuing.
 Once the details are entered, the payslip is created in an excel file.
 Note 1: Our system creates a file that must be opened externally (using Microsoft Excel) that can then be saved and printed on any computer.